IS - Information Technology Management Graduate Program

 Communications for IT Professionals

 This course focuses on developing communication skills for IT professionals.
-Students will learn how to deliver effective presentations, conduct crucial conversations with stakeholders, and develop verbal and nonverbal communication skills emphasizing cultural sensitivity, diversity, and ethics.
-Students will also conduct relevant research and critically evaluate information to make informed evidence-based decisions.
+Students learn how to deliver effective presentations, conduct crucial conversations with stakeholders, and develop verbal and nonverbal communication skills emphasizing cultural sensitivity, diversity, and ethics.
+Students also conduct relevant research and critically evaluate information to make informed evidence-based decisions.
 Prerequisite: admission to Information Technology Management Program.
 Consent of department.
 Offered Fall, Spring, Summer.

 ITM 705 Cr.3